liatrio/libotrio/README.md

 # libotrio

+## Feature list

+Below are the current features of libotrio:
+* beep - boop
+    * When a user messages "beep" in a channel that libotrio is a part of, libotrio responds with "BOOP: #X since last restart" where X is the total number of boops since the last restart of the bot.
+* dbping
+    * When a user messages "dbping" in a channel that libotrio is a part of, libotrio responds with "total pings from you: X" where X is the total number of pings your user has done to the database.

 ## AWS RDS

 The `tf` folder contains terraform for provisioning an RDS instance for the bot to use.
 It use Vault to setup a password for the database.